 Many manufacturing jobs involve teamwork and attention to detail.
 If you can work well in a team and stay focused on details, manufacturing may be a good job for you.
 It is also a good industry for people who want to learn new skills and technology.

-Watch this video about working as an assembler
+Watch a video about working as an assembler

 Where do I start?